-SWICs, state, local, territory, and tribal points of contact may request up to 10 printed 20"x 30" copies of the poster and an electronic file will be provided for printing additional copies.
+SWICs may request up to 10 printed 20"x 30" copies of the poster and an electronic file will be provided for printing additional copies.
 For more information on CISA's ICTAP services, visit cisa.gov/safecom/ictapscip-resources or other 911 resources, visit cisa.gov/safecom/next-generation-911.